-Cuba has a long legacy of fishing and its waters present an opportunity for a resilient and diversified fishing industry that represents an important source of income for fishing families, supports remote coastal communities and is critical for food security.
+Cuba has a long legacy of fishing and its waters present an opportunity for a resilient and diversified fishing industry.
+This industry represents an important source of income for fishing families, supports remote coastal communities and is critical for food security.
 Cuba is home to some of the Caribbean's most intact marine systems which host a wide array of marine life, including over 100 commercial species.

 However, overfishing plays a significant role in this ecosystem, contributing significantly to the decline of once pristine coral reefs and thriving fish populations, thus threatening local livelihoods.
 Cuban scientists estimate that up to 60% of commercially important fish species are overfished.
 To reverse this trend, EDF works with resource managers, scientists, government officials and fishers to find new ways to sustain Cuba's fishery resources while also improving the livelihoods of its communities.

 SOS Pesca also created an exchange program between Cuban, Colombian, American and Mexican fishery stakeholders to explore sustainable fisheries management strategies.
-As one of the fishermen said "we can all relate in fishing, it's a common language, it doesn't matter the country or the system where you live."
-Cuban fishers learned about utilizing spatial management tools, catch limits, co-management, fishery associations and other rights-based management approaches from cooperatives in the Sian Ka'an Biosphere Reserve in Quintana Roo, Mexico.
+As one of the fishermen said, "we can all relate in fishing, it's a common language, it doesn't matter the country or the system where you live."
+Cuban fishermen learned about utilizing spatial management tools, catch limits, co-management, fishery associations and other rights-based management approaches from cooperatives in the Sian Ka'an Biosphere Reserve in Quintana Roo, Mexico.
 They also visited other fishing communities in Cuba that were committed to sustainable fishing and had experience creating economic alternatives.
 Partners also attended an "Integrating Spatial Management with Fisheries Management" workshop in Boston to share experiences in Cuba, Mexico and the U.S.